Chapter 929: AGRICULTURAL DISTRICTS

 If at any time any part of an owner's exempt land is appropriated, the owner shall pay only that portion of the uncollected assessment and interest that applies to the appropriated parcel of land.

 In lieu of immediate payment of the uncollected assessment and interest, the board of county commissioners, legislative authority of a municipal corporation, or other governing board of any other public entity may, upon the request of the owner, establish an extended repayment schedule for the owner.
 If the board, legislative authority, or other governing board establishes such a schedule, it shall notify the county auditor of the schedule.

 Amended by 129th General AssemblyFile No.129, SB 314, §1, eff.
 9/28/2012.

 Effective Date: 09-26-1996

-(B) Agricultural activities were established within the agricultural district prior to the plaintiff's activities or interest on which the action is based;
+(2) The agricultural activities were established prior to the plaintiff's activities or interest on which the action is based;

 The plaintiff may offer proof of a violation independently of proof of a violation or conviction by any public official.

 Amended by 133rd General Assembly File No. TBD, HB 166, §101.01, eff.
 10/17/2019.

 Effective Date: 01-01-1983

 (A) No public or private agency, as defined in section 163.01 of the Revised Code, shall appropriate more than ten acres or ten per cent of an individual property under one ownership and currently used in agricultural production in an agricultural district, whichever is greater, except as provided in this section.
 No state agency, municipal corporation, county, township, or other political subdivision or taxing authority, or any other public entity, and no person shall advance a grant, loan, interest subsidy, or other distribution of public funds within an agricultural district for the construction of housing, or commercial or industrial facilities to serve non-agricultural uses of land, except as provided in this section.